Skip to content

 Remote targets are SSH hosts where sandboxed scripts can execute.

-Remote targets are stored in ~/.config/shannot/remotes.toml:
+Remote targets are defined in ~/.config/shannot/config.toml under [remotes.*] sections:

 [remotes.prod]